Squirting vs éjaculation féminine : on t'explique la différence

 Léa ☁️

-Juggler of words for 10 years on various subjects, I have recently turned towards sexology following a training with Mathilde Magnien.
-Passionate about relational mechanisms, here, we will chat in a relaxed, inclusive, and (a little) funny way as well.
+A wordsmith for 10 years across a variety of subjects, I recently moved into sexology following training with Mathilde Magnien.
+Passionate about relational dynamics, here we'll chat in an uninhibited, inclusive and (slightly) funny way too.

 Comments